sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Oral-Cancer/README.md

 Oral-Cancer-ImageMask-Dataset-V1.zip</a>
 <br>
-As shown in <a href="https://github.com/sarah-antillia/Tensorflow-Image-Segmentation-API">Tensorflow-Image-Segmentation-API</a>, we have already applied a Tiled Image Segmentation strategy to a Muliple-Myeloma Segmentation UNet Model.<br>
+As shown in <a href="https://github.com/sarah-antillia/Tensorflow-Image-Segmentation-API">Tensorflow-Image-Segmentation-API</a>, we have already applied a Tiled Image Segmentation strategy to a MultipleMyeloma Segmentation UNet Model.<br>
 This is the second example to apply the strategy to Oral-Cancer Segmentation Model.

 As shown in <a href="https://github.com/sarah-antillia/ImageMask-Dataset-ORCA">ImageMask-Dataset-ORCA</a>, the pixel-size of the original images and masks in validation and test dataset of
 <a href="https://sites.google.com/unibas.it/orca/home?authuser=0">ORCA</a> is 4500x4500, and too large to use for a training of an ordinary segmentation model.<br>
-Therefore, Tiled-Image-Segmentation may be effective to infer any segmenation regions for the large images.<br>
+Therefore, Tiled-Image-Segmentation may be effective to infer any segmentation regions for the large images.<br>
 <br>
 In this experiment, we employed the following strategy:<br>
 <b>